codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/documents.rst

 .. figure:: documents/new.png
     :width: 528

     We can choose any compatible document template and format when creating a new document on the project.

 Document Submission
 ===================

-:ref:`Submission services<submission-service>` can be used to quickly submit the document directly from |project_name| to some external service.
+:ref:`Submission services<submission-service>` can be used to quickly submit the document directly from FAIR Wizard to some external service.

 .. figure:: documents/submission.png
     :width: 540

     Submission service selection for a document.

-If there are any document submission services configured for our |project_name|, we should be able to see :guilabel:`Submit` option when we open document menu in the document list by clicking on the triple dots.
+If there are any document submission services configured for our FAIR Wizard, we should be able to see :guilabel:`Submit` option when we open document menu in the document list by clicking on the triple dots.
 Then we choose the desired from the list and click on :guilabel:`Submit`.

 We can see all the submissions for each document in the document list as well.